 Inter-agency file sharing: The portal enables external file transfer and sharing of all content with third parties in a timely manner.
 External sharing is carried out using a secure online link i.e. a password-protected URL that requires authentication through Google, Microsoft ID or VIDIZMO ID.
 VIDIZMO also allows content downloading so files can be copied to hard drives, DVDs or other storage devices for sharing.

 Analytics and chain of custody: VIDIZMO maintains audit logs of all those accessing the system, fulfilling chain of custody and cyber security requirements, while also maintaining top-notch privacy and confidentiality standards by tracking every user action within the system.

-Deployment models and integration: With flexible deployment and installation options in the cloud, on-premises or hybrid model, VIDIZMO DEM can be rolled out efficiently and integrated with existing IT systems in no time.
+Deployment models and integration: With flexible deployment and installation options in the cloud, on-premises or hybrid model, VIDIZMO DEMS can be rolled out efficiently and integrated with existing IT systems in no time.
 Additionally, the system can be scaled up or down, depending on evolving customer needs.

 In the current digital era, holding onto legacy systems to avoid the cost of implementing a digital evidence management system is a short-sighted approach.
 With modern technology dominating practices across industries, old systems will inevitably have to be replaced with new advanced ones, so law enforcement officials are able to do their job while effectively integrating with evolving technology.

 If you would like to review Garter Research’s analysis of VIDIZMO DEM, click here to contact us today.